Vocabulary is the key to comprehension.

 - Provide a description, explanation, or example of the new term.
 Include a non-linguistic representation of the term for ESL kids.

-- Ask students to restate the description, explanation, or example in their own words.
+- Ask learner to restate the description, explanation, or example in their own words.
 Allow students whose primary existing knowledge base is still in their native language to write in it.

-- Ask students to construct a picture, symbol, or graphic representing the word.
+- Ask learners to construct a picture, symbol, or graphic representing the word.

-- Engage students periodically in activities that help them add to their knowledge of the terms in their notebooks.
+- Engage learners periodically in activities that help them add to their knowledge of the terms in their notebooks.

-- Periodically ask students to discuss the terms with one another.
+- Periodically ask learners to discuss the terms with one another.
 Allow in native language when appropriate.

-- Involve students periodically in games that allow them to play with terms.
+- Involve learners periodically in games that allow them to play with terms.

 Focus questions for this article: